dsi-clinic/2024-spring-perpetual/README.md

 - `data`: Inputs and outputs for the pipeline.
 For more information, consult the README in the folder.
 - `notebooks`: Jupyter notebooks to step through routing algorithms and points of interest classification strategies.
 - `pipeline`: Data pipeline to fetch, standardize, de-dupe, classify, and route points of interest in order to simulate a reusable foodware system.
+- `web`: Experimental web application that will be used to run pipeline.
+WIP.